crunchysoul/portfolio-1/README.md

 # <a id="top"></a> My Portfolio Website Project
 ## www.glenndimaliwat.com
 A portfolio website is a project that will not only help me get a job, but it will also represent my brand and all the digital services I provide as a Software Developer and Designer.
-What I have in mind is a portfolio that can be updated over time.
-For me, it is a project that is never finished and more content will be added as I get more experience and projects.
+My idea for this portfolio is that it will never be finished and will be updated over time with new content and new technologies.

-For my design, I decided to go with a cool and calm colour scheme which are multiple blue colours with a hint of grey and brown.
-These colours seem very flexible as they can be transformed from urban, corporate or hipster.
-The theme that I, however, is a modern hipster design which matches my logo and my profile photo.
-I want to represent my brand as someone who is familiar with the current style of the web and familiar with the popular culture.
-I believe that this extends my target demographic globally and it represents my identity.
+For my design, I decided to go with a cool and calm colour scheme which are different variants of blue with a hint of grey and brown.
+These colours seem very flexible for me as I can use them for different themes such as urban, corporate or hipster.
+This time, however, the theme that I chose is a modern hipster design which matches my logo and my profile photo.
+I want to represent my identity and brand as someone who is familiar and in the know of the modern style of the web and popular culture.
+I believe that this will extend my target demographic globally and it truthfully represents my personality.

 # Contents